postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. Confirm your GitLab account and **Authorize Postman** to access your repositories.

-1. In Postman, select your GitLab Saas group, project, and branch, then select **Continue**.
+1. In Postman, select your GitLab SaaS group, project, and branch, then select **Continue**.

 1. Select the files you would like to import into Postman.
 You can also select **Generate collection from imported APIs** and select what you would like to link this collection as.
 Select **Show advanced settings** to control how Postman generates collections based on your file types, then select **Import**.